google/WebFundamentals/src/content/en/updates/2018/12/chrome-72-deps-rems.md

 * TLS 1.0 and 1.1 use MD5 and SHA-1 in the server signature.
 (Note: this is not the signature in the certificate.)
 * TLS 1.0 and 1.1 only support RC4 and CBC ciphers.
 RC4 is broken and has since been removed.
-TLS’s CBC mode construction is flawed and was vulnerable to attacks.
+TLS’s CBC mode construction is flawed and is vulnerable to attacks.
 * TLS 1.0’s CBC ciphers additionally construct their initialization vectors incorrectly.